What is it about?

 Shit.

-That’s more than half of the entire expedition army.
-Guilt tightens in my throat, making me feel like my years of training are rendered useless, unable to keep control of my emotions.
-I can’t afford to be seen like this with the ever increasing crowd pushing and shoving around me.
-So I clear my throat, hoping that will make it go away, the General’s voice echoing in my head.
+Guilt tightens in my throat, as if my years of training are useless, unable to keep control of my emotions.
+I can’t afford to be seen like this with the ever-increasing crowd pushing and shoving around me.
+So I clear my throat—hoping that will make it go away—and recall General Grogol’s training, voice echoing in my head.

 If you let yourself feel – you doubt, if you doubt – you’re dead.